circle circle

 Our specialist employment lawyers can advice you on the full range of entitlements, including potentially having time off during your notice period to look for new employment.

-How do you calculate redundancy pay?
+How do you calculate redundancy payments?

 Answer